vjacharya6/world-dev-inc/README.md

-# world-dev-inc
+# Demonstrating Data Science Tools

-This excercise demonstrates some of the most basic features of
+This exercise demonstrates basis features of several essential tools in data science:

-- SQL

-- Pandas
+- **SQL**

-- some regression methods
+- **Pandas**
+- **Regression Methods**

-- sklearn pipelines and composite estimators
+- **Pipelines and Composite Estimators**

-- matplotlib
+- **Matplotlib**

+## Focus Areas

-The focus is on
+The focus of this exercise includes:

-- data retrieval, imputation, visualization
+- **Data Retrieval, Imputation, and Visualization**: Using various tools to retrieve data, compare different ways to handle missing values, and visualize the data.

-- manipulating DataFrames in Pandas
+- **Manipulating DataFrames in Pandas**: Performing operations and transformations on data using Pandas.

-- preprocessing data for machine learning algorithms
+- **Preprocessing Data for Machine Learning Algorithms**: Preparing data for use in machine learning models.

-- comparing training, validation and test accuracy of basic regression algorithms in sklearn
+- **Comparing Training, Validation, and Test Accuracy**: Evaluating the performance of basic regression algorithms in Sklearn.
+- **Obtaining Insights**: Find out what Machine Learning can tell us about the best predictors of maternal and child mortality.
+-
+## Data Source

-The World Bank's Health, Population and Nutrition data can be accessed from Google's Bigquery data warehouse.
-More processed versions are also available at Kaggle and elsewehere.
-The goal here to show how to get started with raw data.
-The goal is to identifying social, health and population indicators (such as hospital beds per 1000 inhabitants) that have a bearing on maternal child mortality.
+The data used in this exercise is from the World Bank's Health, Population, and Nutrition datasets, which can be accessed from Google's BigQuery data warehouse.
+More processed versions are also available on platforms like Kaggle and elsewhere.
+Here I work with the raw data.

+## Tools and Libraries

+The following tools and libraries will be used in this exercise:

+- **SQL**: For data retrieval.
+- **Pandas**: For data manipulation and analysis.
+- **Matplotlib**: For data visualization.
+- **Scikit-Learn (Sklearn)**: For implementing regression methods.